StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

     ```

 !!! note
-    We split the data into training and testing sets using the `train_test_split` function from scikit-learn, which randomly splits the data into two sets based on the specified test size and random seed.
+    We split the data into training and testing sets using the `train_test_split` function from `scikit-learn`, which randomly splits the data into two sets based on the specified test size and random seed.

 #### 4. Define and train the machine learning model